4n4ru/CI-PP3-FairyBot/README.md

 ### User Requirements and Expectations
 - Easy set up
-- Ability to delete add and delete data
+- Ability to add and delete data
 - Easy to use

 ### User Stories